leonoel/task/README.md

 All effects are represented as clojure functions, as they are well defined and generic enough to represent any computation (including impure ones).
 Choosing to rely on a language convention instead of introducing new types or protocols simplifies design and promotes development of various compliant implementations.

 ### Task
 A task is a 2-arity function taking a success continuation as first argument and a failure continuation as second argument.
 It must return a canceller, must not throw and must not block the calling thread.
-A call to a task function starts a computation performing side effects, eventually calling one of both continuations with a result.
+A call to a task function starts a computation performing side effects, eventually calling one of the two continuations with a result.

 ### Continuation
 A continuation is a 1-arity function taking the result of the task as argument.
 Its return value should be ignored, it must not throw and must not block the calling thread.
 The first call to any of both continuations of a task notify termination to the caller, and subsequent calls must be ignored.
-The task caller should expect continuations to be called in the same thread or another one.
+The task caller should expect continuations to be called synchronously or asynchronously.

 ### Canceller
 A canceller is a 0-arity function.
 Its return value should be ignored, must not throw and must not block the calling thread.
 A call to this function notifies the task runner that the caller is not expecting a result anymore.
 If the task is still pending, then it must be cancelled if possible and allocated resources must be cleaned up.
 If the task is already terminated or cancelled, then the cancellation must be ignored.

 ## Toolkit
-The toolkit is provided as a proof-of-concept to perform basic operations on tasks.

 ### Maturity
 Alpha.
 Users should expect breaking changes in future versions.